tatumio/tatum-php/docs/Api/AlgorandApi.md

 ## ~~`algoNodeIndexerGetDriver()`~~

+### Description

 {: .warning }
 > 🚫 **DEPRECATED**
 >
 > ~~**GET** `/v3/algorand/node/indexer/{xApiKey}/{indexerPath}`~~
 >
 > This method is no longer supported.

+Access Algorand Indexer GET node endpoints

+**1 credit per API call**

+ **This endpoint is deprecated.
+Use the <a href="https://apidoc.tatum.io/tag/Node-RPC" target="_blank">HTTP-based JSON RPC driver</a> instead.**

+ Use this endpoint URL as a http-based url to connect directly to the Algorand node provided by Tatum.
+You can check all available APIs here - <a href="https://developer.algorand.org/docs/rest-apis/indexer/" target="_blank">https://developer.algorand.org/docs/rest-apis/indexer/</a>.

+ Example call for Get Tx By ID is described in the response. <a href="https://developer.algorand.org/docs/rest-apis/indexer/#get-v2transactionstxid" target="_blank">https://developer.algorand.org/docs/rest-apis/indexer/#get-v2transactionstxid</a>.

+ URL used for this call would be <pre>https://api.tatum.io/v3/algorand/node/indexer/YOUR_API_KEY/v2/transactions/HNIQ76UTJYPOLZP5FWODYABBJPYPGJNEM2QEJSMDMQRWEKHEYJHQ</pre>

 [Back to top](#top)